MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-discovery-list-streams.md

 ### Response

-Returns a list of streams in JSON format.
+Returns a list of continuous reports in JSON format.

 ```json
 {